instructor-ai/instructor/docs/concepts/prompt_caching.md

 Prompt Caching is enabled for the following models:

-* gpt-4o
+- gpt-4o
-* gpt-4o-mini
+- gpt-4o-mini
-* o1-preview
+- o1-preview
-* o1-mini
+- o1-mini

 Caching is based on prefix matching, so if you're using a system prompt that contains a common set of instructions, you're likely to see a cache hit as long as you move all variable parts of the prompt to the end of the message when possible.

 ## Prompt Caching in Anthropic

-The `anthropic.beta.prompt_caching.messages.create` method enables you to:

-1. Cache specific prompt portions
-2. Reuse cached content in subsequent calls
-3. Reduce processed data per request

-By implementing prompt caching, you can potentially enhance efficiency and reduce costs, especially when dealing with large, shared contexts across multiple API interactions.
+Prompt Caching is now generally avaliable for Anthropic.
+This enables you to cache specific prompt portions, reuse cached content in subsequent calls, and reduce processed data per request.

 ??? note "Source Text"